Ybalrid/chaiscript-glm/README.md

  }
  ```

- This will allow you to be able to use glm as part as your scripting interface!
+ This will allow you to be able to use glm as part of your scripting interface!

  ![chai_glm.png](chai_glm.png)